 First Baptist is a “big tent” kind of church.
-If you could put us all on one pew you would have the full spectrum of theological diversity.
+If you could put us all on one pew you would have the full spectrum of theological and political diversity.
 But the center pole of the big tent, the thing that holds us together in spite of our differences, is our shared belief that Jesus is Lord.

 It’s a confession that goes back to the first century, back to that time when Jesus was inviting ordinary people—fishermen and tax collectors—to follow him.